 I often get asked questions about my food photography and how to create beautiful images for a blog and Instagram.
 I decided to create this guide of food photography tips for beginners to help you start your food photography journey!

-I’ve been sharing some of my favorite tips & tricks for food photography on my Instagram stories and live sessions, but these aren’t available long-term.
-So I created this guide of food photography tips for beginners as a resource you can refer to help you improve your food photography!
-(Make sure to follow along on Instagram for more live sessions stories of my photography setup!)
+I’ve been sharing some of my favourite tips & tricks for food photography on my Instagram stories, but since these aren’t available long-term I decided to create this guide of food photography tips for beginners as a resource you can refer to help you improve your food photography!
+(Make sure to follow along on Instagram to catch a glimpse of the behind the scenes of my food photography setup! )

 1. Find your light